-However, this technology relies on the fact that the Earth (below the surface) remains at a relatively constant temperature through the year.
+However, this technology relies on the fact that the Earth (below the surface) remains at a relatively constant temperature throughout the year.

 In summer the ground is often cooler than the ambient and thus has the ability to absorb the extra heat that is often produced from an air conditioner system.
-Like wise in winter the ground will be warmer that the ambient temperature and thus can provide the extra heat required to heat a house.
+Likewise in winter, the ground will be warmer than the ambient temperature and thus can provide the extra heat required to heat a house.
 Geothermal systems have also been used in swimming pool heating, house temperature control (as mentioned) and many other heating and chilling applications across domestic, commercial and industrial processes.

 The suitability of a Geothermal in any given area has a few key areas for consideration.